99Mallman/99Mallman.github.io/GES_486_Final/index.md

 # Forested Lake Buffers in Maryland
 This project serves as the final of my Advanced GIS course.
-It was my goal to compile as many skills I had learned over the semester into one project as I could with the time that I had.
+It was my goal to use as many of the skills that I learned over the semester as I could into one project with the time that I had.
 In this case, I explored the extent to which the areas immediately adjacent to Maryland lakes are forested.
 There are three maps in total, each with a different function.
 The process by which this project was created can be found [here](https://github.com/99Mallman/99Mallman.github.io/tree/master/GES_486_Final).

 ## Background
+Vegetated buffers surrounding lakes, rivers and streams have a myriad of [benefits](https://blog.lakefrontliving.com/benefits-creating-buffer-zone-lake-shoreline/#:~:text=Vegetative%20buffers%20can%20help%20protect,filter%20pollutants%2C%20nutrients%20and%20sediment.) to their health.
+They limit runoff, catch pollutants and sediments, offer a unique transitional environment for the wildlife, protect banks from erosion, and reduce flooding to name a few.
+The primary goal of this project was to find the extent to which Maryland lakes are actually buffered.
+Because the streams that feed into lakes carry their pollutants, nutrients, and sediment with them, the health of the lake will be influenced by its streams.
+It was my initial intention to extend my goal to the buffered area of Maryland's streams and would do so with more time.
+Maryland defines forest as [10% canopy cover, 120 feet wide, and an acre in area](https://dnr.maryland.gov/forests/Pages/Forest-Tree-Data.aspx#:~:text=Resolution%3A%20The%20FIA%20considers%20a,at%20least%20120%20feet%20wide).
+Maryland also recommends [50 to 100 foot wide buffers](https://dnr.maryland.gov/forests/Pages/programapps/ripfbi.aspx#:~:text=Buffer%20widths%20of%2050%2D100,quality%20and%20fish%20habitat%20improvement).
+I decided to use 100 foot buffers for this project.

+By extention, the primary contributor of harmful substances in lakes and streams is agriculture.
+Irrigation can lower the base flow of streams.
+Pesticides are commonly carried by rain into waterbodies and intense cultrivation can increase [bank erosion](https://www.shorelandmanagement.org/quick/ea.html#:~:text=Base%20flow%20in%20nearby%20streams,load%20in%20lakes%20and%20rivers.&text=Increased%20sediment%20can%20reduce%20flood,flows%2C%20habitat%2C%20and%20aesthetics.).
+Runoff carrying manure, containing nitrogen and phosphorous, in large concentrations have been known to facilitate [dead zones](https://www.cbf.org/issues/dead-zones/index.html#:~:text=When%20there%20are%20excessive%20amounts,oxygen%20from%20the%20surrounding%20water.).
+In an attempt to at least partially account for this I included a bivariate map comparing agricultural workers with the forested buffer area.
+To find out more on water quality in Maryland you can visit the [WQP website](https://www.waterqualitydata.us/coverage/).

 ![Percent of Lake Buffer Area Adequately Forested in Maryland](https://user-images.githubusercontent.com/78063176/118919073-d683cd80-b901-11eb-9afb-ce30ef520756.png)

 ## Description
+This map relates several factors.
+At the bottom is a basemap for spatial reference.
+Above that is a choropleth map of each county's percent area of lake buffer area that contains forest, or more accurately 10% or more canopy cover.
+The process by which this was done can be found in the link above.
+Above that still is a raster file of Maryland canopy cover.
+It serves as comparison between a county's percentage and shown canopy.
+Lastly, laid on top, are the Maryland lakes.

 ## Results

 ---
 ---